3-ark/InsightPage-userguide/README.md

 These settings control how much information from external sources (like web pages or search results) is provided to the AI.

-### Page Context Settings (for "Page Mode")
+### Page Mode Settings
-Located in the "Page Context" or a similar section in settings:
+Located in the "Page Mode" or a similar section in settings:
 *   **Content Character Limit:** You can set a limit on the number of characters extracted from a webpage when using "Page Mode."
 This helps manage the amount of data sent to the AI and can affect performance and cost.
+1 token equals to about 4 characters.

 ### Web Search Settings (for "Web Mode")
 Found in the "Web Search" or a similar section in settings: